CDE: Concept-Driven Exploration for Reinforcement Learning: Abstract

 \section{Abstract}

 Intelligent exploration remains a critical challenge in reinforcement learning (RL), especially in visual control tasks.
 Unlike low-dimensional state-based RL, visual RL must extract task-relevant structure from raw pixels, making exploration inefficient.
 We propose Concept-Driven Exploration (CDE), which leverages a pre-trained vision–language model (VLM) to generate object-centric visual concepts from textual task descriptions as weak, potentially noisy supervisory signals.
-Rather than directly conditioning on these noisy signals, CDE trains a policy to reconstruct the concepts via an auxiliary objective, using reconstruction accuracy as an intrinsic reward to guide exploration toward task-relevant objects.
-Because the policy internalizes these concepts, VLM queries are only needed during training, reducing dependence on external models during deployment.
-Across five challenging simulated visual manipulation tasks, CDE achieves efficient, targeted exploration and remains robust to noisy VLM predictions.
-Finally, we demonstrate real-world transfer by deploying CDE on a Franka Research 3 arm, attaining an 80\% success rate in a real-world manipulation task.
+Rather than directly conditioning on these noisy signals, CDE trains a policy to reconstruct the concepts via an auxiliary objective, learning general representations of the concepts and using reconstruction accuracy as an intrinsic reward to guide exploration toward task-relevant objects.Across five challenging simulated visual manipulation tasks, CDE achieves efficient, targeted exploration and remains robust to both synthetic errors and noisy VLM predictions.
+Finally, we demonstrate real-world transfer by deploying CDE on a Franka arm, attaining an 80\% success rate in a real-world manipulation task.
 Code and videos are available at: \url{https://sites.google.com/view/concept-learn/home}.